 - highly developed written and oral communication skills

-- strong analytical and people capabilities
+- strong analytical capabilities

-- can demonstrate initiative and skills in influence
+- initiative and skills in influence

-- innovative thinking.
+- curiosity and critical thinking.

 If you have these skills, then we encourage you to apply for an internship and join our team.